nicolastrres/back-me-up/README.md

 Automatically backup folders to different cloud services (S3, Google Drive, Dropbox).
 It keeps monitoring the files on the folders defined when configured, and when it detects a change on the folder, it automatically update the files on all the services.

+# [NOTE]

+This readme was written previous the development of the application, so it does not reflect the current status.
+It was created to guide the development.

 ## Installation
 **Back me** up is distributed on [PyPI](https://pypi.python.org).
 The best way to install it is with pip: